 Early redemption charges: a three-year lock-in is fairly standard for a fund of this type.
 We have no lock-in, but there is an early redemption charge: 8% in the first year after subscription, 5% in the second, and 3% in the third.
 We hope nobody needs to pay these.
 If concerned, please don't invest.
 Think of it this way: it's better than a lock-in, and provides some flexibility in the event of a real crisis.
 We do have discretion on the subscription & redemption charges, but intend only to exercise it where there is no net flow of funds.
 Having lived through a few bear markets of different kinds, I am acutely aware of "open-ended fund risk", and believe that investors generally only appreciate how vicious this can be when experienced once or twice at first hand.
 Fickle investors decimated David Watt's Floreat Fund in the 1990s, and to judge by Julian Robertson's comments were a major factor in the problems of Tiger; the credit crunch has caused many recent examples.
 Given our approach to investment, I would have relatively little concern about sitting through a protracted downturn with a stable portfolio, but in the event of short-term valuation losses I would like co-investors who sit tight or consider buying more, rather than those who might panic out.
 I believe that "open-ended fund risk" could well be the biggest risk, if we did not try to explain ourselves sufficiently well that we pre-screen the investors, and protect the Fund in this manner.
 If this risk is controlled, serious bear markets often provide the best long-term opportunities.

-Tax status: if the Fund accepted US investors (which it currently does not; see above), its intention would have been to file for US federal tax treatment as a partnership.
-For UK tax purposes it is a roll-up fund (non-distributing).
+Tax status in US: if the Fund accepted US investors (which it currently does not; see above), its intention would have been to file for US federal tax treatment as a partnership.

 Subscription and redemption forms are at the back of the Explanatory Memorandum, along with procedures, account details etc.